stillmatic/gollum-old/readme.md

 # Supported Tools

-Implementations exist for
+Implementations exist for:

-1. `calculator`: passes calculations to [`expr`](https://github.com/antonmedv/expr).
+1. `calc`: passes calculations to [`expr`](https://github.com/antonmedv/expr).
 These are sandboxed and safe to run, unlike `eval` in Python.
 2. `wikipedia`: returns a snippet from the first Wikipedia search result for a given item.

 Some tools require 'state' and are a bit more complicated to use.

-1. SQL: this is an interface in front of Go's [`database/sql`](https://pkg.go.dev/database/sql) interface.
+1. `sql`: this is an interface in front of Go's [`database/sql`](https://pkg.go.dev/database/sql) interface.
 It requires a [`db`](https://pkg.go.dev/database/sql#DB) object to be instantiated.
 See the tests for an example - the overall result should work with [any Go package](https://github.com/golang/go/wiki/SQLDrivers) that implements the `driver` interface.

+We also have some special built-in 'tools.'

+1. `help`: returns the description for the requested tool.